-Advance Gold's financial instruments consist of cash and accounts payable.
+Advance Gold's financial instruments consist of cash, investments, accounts receivable and accounts payable.
 The fair value of these financial instruments is approximately equal to their carrying values, unless otherwise noted.
 Unless otherwise noted, it is management's opinion that Advance Gold is not exposed to significant interest, currency or credit risks arising from these financial instruments.
 Interest rate risk is limited as the Company only invests in highly liquid securities with short-term maturities.
 The Company manages its currency risk through the preparation of short and long term expenditure budgets in different currencies and converting Canadian dollars to foreign currencies whenever exchange rates are favourable.
 Credit risk is minimal as accounts receivable consists primarily of goods and services tax refunds due from the Government of Canada.

-As at May 31, 2013 \$938 cash is held in Canadian dollars, \$6,750 cash is held in US dollars and Kenya Shillings.
+As at August 31, 2013 \$29,679 cash and cash equivalents are held in Canadian dollars, \$6,763 cash and cash equivalents are held in US dollars and Kenya Schilling.
 Advance Gold does not use derivative instruments or foreign exchange contracts to hedge against gains or losses arising from foreign exchange fluctuations.